All Episodes

 Jan Brewer, the former governor of Arizona, was on CNN with Don Lemon last night.

-He said Donald Trump sticking to his guns and all this immigration stuff, and he's headed to your state this weekend.
+He said, Donald Trump's sticking to his guns on all this immigration stuff, and he's headed to your state this weekend.

 How are his comments resonating in your state?

-I believe that uh Mr. Trump is kind of telling it like it really truly is, you know, being the governor of the gateway of illegal immigration for six years.
+I believe that Mr. Trump is kind of telling it like it really truly is.

-And um, I think that the people of Arizona realize that uh we pick up the tab uh for the majority of the violence that comes across our border in regards to the drug cartels, the smugglers, the drop houses.
+And I think that the people of Arizona realize that we pick up the tab for the majority of the violence that comes across our border in regards to the drug cartels, the smugglers, the drop houses.

 It has been horrendous.